-To isolate and resolve TCP/IP problems, do the following:
+To isolate and resolve TCP/IP problems:

-- 1 To verify that IP is bound to the desired interfaces with the correct addresses and masks for your internetwork.
-Load TCPCON Select Protocols > IP > IP Addresses. - Use INETCFG to make any required corrections. - 2 To check the routing table for routes to the required network.
-Load TCPCON and select IP Routing Table > Proceed, and then press Enter - If routes are missing, verify that the required routing protocols have been enabled and bound to the correct interfaces in INETCFG.
-Also verify that the routing protocol in use on an interface is correctly configured on other routers that are accessible through that interface. - 3 To verify that static routing is configured if other third-party routers that do not use RIP or OSPF are connected on the network.
-Load INETCFG and select Protocols > TCP/IP > LAN Static Routing - 4 To verify that the IP Packet Forwarding statistic is set to Enabled.
-Load INETCFG and select Protocols > TCP/IP > IP Packet Forwarding - Use INETCFG to make any required corrections and then reinitialize the system. - 5 Use PING or TPING to test connectivity. - Perform Step 1 through Step 4 on any routers that cannot be reached.
-Start with the router that is closest to the local node. - 6 Verify that all client software has the Default Router parameter configured to match the IP address of the network board inside the router that is connected to the local segment. - 7 Load TCPCON for the following IP statistics: - Local errors (memory error) - IP errors (unexpected protocol errors) - Check the configuration of other IP nodes on the network.
-Reduce IP traffic or use a network analyzer to identify the source of invalid packets. - IP address errors (misdirected packets) - Check the Address Translation tables on other IP nodes to determine the source of the errors
+1 To verify that IP is bound to the desired interfaces with the correct addresses and masks for your internetwork, to load TCPCON, then select Protocols > IP > IP Addresses.

+Use INETCFG to make any required corrections.
+(To load INETCFG, enter inetcfg at the server prompt.)

+2 To check the routing table for routes to the required network, enter LOAD TCPCON at the system console prompt to load TCPCON, select IP Routing Table > Proceed, then press Enter.

+If routes are missing, verify that the required routing protocols have been enabled and bound to the correct interfaces in INETCFG.
+Also verify that the routing protocol in use on an interface is correctly configured on other routers that are accessible through that interface.

+- 3 To verify that static routing is configured if other third-party routers that do not use RIP or OSPF are connected on the network, load INETCFG and then select Protocols > TCP/IP > LAN Static Routing. - 4 To verify that the IP Packet Forwarding statistic is set to Enabled, load INETCFG, then select Protocols > TCP/IP > IP Packet Forwarding.

+Use INETCFG to make any required corrections, then reinitialize the system.

+5 Use PING or TPING to test connectivity.

+Perform Step 1 through Step 4 on any routers that cannot be reached.
+Start with the router that is closest to the local node.

+- 6 Verify that all client software has the Default Router parameter configured to match the IP address of the network board inside the router that is connected to the local segment. - 7 Load TCPCON for the following IP statistics: - Local errors (memory error) - IP errors (unexpected protocol errors)

+Check the configuration of other IP nodes on the network.
+Reduce IP traffic or use a network analyzer to identify the source of invalid packets.

+• IP address errors (misdirected packets)

+Check the Address Translation tables on other IP nodes to determine the source of the errors.

-- Unknown protocol errors (unsupported IP clients) Load the required applications. - No route found (router failure) Check the configuration of the routing protocols. - 8 Load TCPCON for the following ICMP statistics: - Destination unreachable (network failure)
+• Unknown protocol errors (unsupported IP clients)

+Load the required applications.

+• No route found (router failure)

+Check the configuration of the routing protocols.

+- 8 Load TCPCON for the following ICMP statistics: - Destination unreachable (network failure)